Home Medical Malpractice Spinal Epidural Abscess

 • Wear gloves and a mask at all times during surgery

-If you developed SEA after a surgery, then it is likely that your surgeon, the other attending staff, and even the hospital are at fault for your infection.
+If you developed an SEA after surgery, your surgeon, other attending staff, and the hospital may be at fault for your infection.
 Treating the disorder is costly, and living with it is painful, both physically and emotionally.
 You are well within your rights to demand proper compensation from the parties responsible for your condition.

 Back to Top